chaimain/asgardpy/README.md

 # Pipeline development

 The pipeline was developed with first testing with Fermi-LAT ([enrico](https://enrico.readthedocs.io/en/latest/) and [fermipy](https://fermipy.readthedocs.io/en/latest/)) files and LST-1 ([cta-lstchain](https://cta-observatory.github.io/cta-lstchain/)) DL3 files (with energy-dependent and global directional cuts) for point-like sources.
+It also allows for a preliminary analysis of HAWC datasets (stored in Gammapy-readable data).
 The pipeline can be further expanded to support more types of DL3 files of gamma-ray instruments.

 # Examples with Data